Kaleidophon/deep-significance/README_RAW.md

 recommended as the result of the test will also become less accurate.
 Technically, $\epsilon_\text{min}$ is a upper bound that becomes tighter with the number of samples and bootstrap iterations (del Barrio et al., 2017).

-* ASO, bootstrap and permutation-randomization are all non-parametric tests, i.e. they don't make any assumptions about the distribution of our test metric.
+* Bootstrap and permutation-randomization are all non-parametric tests, i.e. they don't make any assumptions about the distribution of our test metric.
 Nevertheless, they differ in their *statistical power*, which is defined as the probability that the null hypothesis is being rejected given that there is a difference between A and B. In other words, the more powerful a test, the less conservative it is and the more it is able to pick up on smaller difference between A and B. Therefore, if the distribution is known or found out why normality tests (like e.g. Anderson-Darling or Shapiro-Wilk), something like a parametric test like Student's or Welch's t-test is preferable to bootstrap or permutation-randomization.
-However, because these test are in turn less applicable in a Deep Learning setting due to the reasons elaborated on in [Why?](#interrobang-why), ASO is still a better choice, even if it is non-parametric.
+However, because these test are in turn less applicable in a Deep Learning setting due to the reasons elaborated on in [Why?](#interrobang-why), ASO is still a better choice.

 ### :mortar_board: Cite